lipskiyp/fastapi_template/README.md

 ## Overview

 The project implements a scalable asynchronous FastAPI backend for a messenger application with OAuth JWT Bearer user authentication flow.
-The project architecture can easily be modified and utilized for any other REST API.
 New users can be created and authenticated via the API.
 Authenticated users can create new multi-user message threads and send/receive messages to/from other users.

+The project architecture can easily be modified and extended for any other REST API service.

 ## Core Technologies